Susan Rice speaks out on 'unmasking' accusations: 'I leaked nothing to nobody'

 For example, she said, "if two foreigners were having a conversation" about a possible bombing with an American, they would want to know if that person "was some kook" or a legitimate threat.

-"It was not uncommon, it was necessary at times to make those requests," she said.
+"It was not uncommon, it was necessary at times to make those requests," she told Mitchell.
 "I don't have a particular recollection of doing that more frequently after the election."

 Rice also batted away reports that she allegedly had a "spreadsheet" of telephone calls made by Trump campaign officials.